GSejas/Design-Compiler-Project-Starter/README.md

 ![Alt text](img/Struct1.png?raw=true "Title")

-Each subdirectory's function is stated below>
+Each subdirectory's function is stated below:

 -db : Here will be outputted the resulting gate level netlist (*.v) and the *.sdf file (this one holds the delays for each cell, inside the synthetyzed design).
 Both files will be generated during RTL synthesis.